H is for Hakluyt

 I won’t pretend to know any Latin whatsoever, but for our purposes the relevant word here is aspiratione, or aspiration, in the sense of “articulation accompanied by an audible puff of breath.”
 The kind of puff of breath with which you would start the word hval in Icelandic.

-In sum, Münster told the world in Cosmographia, in German, that in Iceland you’ll find giant “devilish whales,” which the Icelandic people call Trollval.
-Arngrímur angrily responded, if a tad bit late, that the word for whale isn’t val but hval — he’s missing the “aspiration” before the word.
-Hakluyt put the whole thing in his book and translated this critical word into English simply as: “the letter H.”
+Münster told the world in Cosmographia—in German—that in Iceland you’ll find giant “devilish whales” called “Trollval.”
+Arngrímur angrily responded decades later that the word for whale isn’t val but hval—in other words, that he’s missing the “aspiration” before the word.
+Hakluyt put Arngrímur’s whole essay in his book and translated this critical word into English simply as: “the letter H.”

-Thus, long before Melville pilfers the quote, understand that what we have is Arngrímur writing in Latin about Münster who wrote in German about Icelandic, all of which was translated by Hakluyt into English.
+In the end, what we have is Arngrímur writing in Latin about Münster who wrote in German about Iceland, all of which was translated by Hakluyt into English.
+About 250 years later, Charles Richardson selected this odd, out-of-context quote for his dictionary where it was pilfered by Herman Melville.
 It’s no wonder the pale usher had to dust off his old lexicons and grammars.

 Moby-Dick